 The George H. Jones family were the first European settlers in the area, arriving in 1886.
 Until 1923, the area had been called Lockwood Mesa.
 When Lake Hodges Dam was built in 1917–1918, the area began to develop rapidly.
-The creation of the 12,000-acre (49 km2) Santa Fe Irrigation District in 1918 ensured that the area from Rancho Santa Fe through Solana Beach would prosper and expand.
+The creation of the 12,000-acre (49 km2) Santa Fe Irrigation District in 1918 ensured the area from Rancho Santa Fe through Solana Beach would prosper and expand.
 The coastline from Solana Beach to Oceanside began to boom in the early 1920s.
-In 1922 Colonel Ed Fletcher, an early community leader and developer, purchased 140 acres (0.57 km2) at $20 per acre from farmer George H. Jones to develop the town of Solana Beach, with the help of his brother-in-law Eugene Batchelder.
+In 1922, Colonel Ed Fletcher—an early community leader and developer—purchased 140 acres (0.57 km2) at $20 per acre from farmer George H. Jones to develop the town of Solana Beach with the help of his brother-in-law Eugene Batchelder.
 To provide access to the beach for the development, hydraulic water pressure was used to erode away tons of earth and create the Fletcher Cove entry and beach.
 This took one man three months with a fire hose, using water that was coming over the spillway at Lake Hodges Dam.
-The beach was opened with great fanfare including horse races on the beach on July 4, 1925.
+The beach was opened with great fanfare, including horse races on the beach on July 4th, 1925.

 The city received national news coverage in 2003 upon becoming the first city in the Continental United States to enact a smoking ban on its public beaches, a trend which has continued as many other coastal California towns have followed suit in banning smoking on their beaches.
 Solana Beach was the last coastal community in North San Diego County to ban alcohol on the beach, doing so for at least a year in an action unanimously approved by the City Council.

-On April 25, 2008, retired veterinarian and 38-year resident Dr. David Martin, 66 years old, suffered a fatal injury from an extremely rare great white shark bite while swimming with a group approximately 150 yards (140 m) off shore near Solana Beach’s Fletcher Cove.
+On April 25th, 2008, retired veterinarian and 38-year resident Dr. David Martin, 66 years old, suffered a fatal injury from an extremely rare great white shark bite while swimming with a group approximately 150 yards (140 m) off shore near Solana Beach’s Fletcher Cove.
 The group of swimmers reportedly began their swim at Tide Beach Park to the north.
-Surfers in the area of Fletcher Cover noted harbor seals in the water and a wounded seal on the beach at Fletcher Cove just before the attack, the latter being a typical sign of sharks feeding in the area.
-Recent increases in the seal population along the Southern California coast — and the seals’ tendency to swim in close proximity to human swimmers — are suspected to be contributing factors in the attack.
+Surfers in the area of Fletcher Cove noted harbor seals in the water and a wounded seal on the beach just before the attack, the latter being a typical sign of sharks feeding in the area.
+Recent increases in the seal population along the Southern California coast—and the seals’ tendency to swim in close proximity to human swimmers—are suspected to be contributing factors in the attack.